 The global health burden of the 21st century is Diabetes Mellitus(DM).
-According to Diabetes ATLAS 2019, issued by International Diabetes Federation (IDF), 463 million people worldwide between the ages of 20-79 years have diabetes, and the numbers are projected to rise to 700 million by 20451.
-Poorly controlled diabetes leads to widespread pathological changes in different organs due to microvascular and macrovascular complications of diabetes2.
+According to Diabetes ATLAS 2019, issued by the International Diabetes Federation (IDF), 463 million people worldwide between the ages of 20-79 years have diabetes, and the numbers are projected to rise to 700 million by 2045.
+Poorly controlled diabetes leads to widespread pathological changes in different organs due to microvascular and macrovascular complications of diabetes.

 Diabetic Foot Syndrome is one of the most typical complications that can present early with loss of feet sensation.
-Progressively present with foot ulceration, osteomyelitis, and ultimately if left untreated, can lead to amputation.
-Different studies showed that the prevalence of diabetic foot ulcers in Pakistan ranged from 4.0% to 10.0%, and the amputation rate went dangerously high from 21.0%9 to 48.0%3.
+Progressively present with foot ulceration, osteomyelitis, and ultimately if left untreated, can lead

+Department of Internal Medicine, Dr. Ruth K.M.
+Pfau, Civil Hospital, Karachi, Sindh-Pakistan.
+Department of General Medicine, Dow University Hospital, Karachi, Sindh-Pakistan.
+Department of Health, Government of Sindh, District East, Karachi, Sindh-Pakistan.
+Correspondence: ahsankhan8@live.com doi: 10.22442/jlumhs.2022.00999 Received: 23-11-2022 Revised: 01-12-2022 Accepted: 02-12-2022 Published Online: 12-12-2022 to amputation.
+Different studies showed that the prevalence of diabetic foot ulcers in Pakistan ranged from 4.0% to 10.0%, and the amputation rate went dangerously high from 21.0%9 to 48.0%.
 Globally, we lose one lower limb every 30 seconds because of diabetic foot ulceration.
 Around 68-90% of amputated diabetic foot patients have an increased mortality rate.
-About two-thirds of the patients with a history of diabetic foot ulcers present again with a foot ulcer in the next five years4.
+About two-thirds of the patients with a history of diabetic foot ulcers present again with a foot ulcer in the next five years.

-Post amputation, the incidence of a new ulcer and/or contralateral amputation of the lower limb in the next 2-5 years is 50%.
-Limb amputation can lead to long-term physical, psychological and socioeconomic stress not only on the patient and their families but also on the hospital due to an extended stay and post-amputation rehabilitation5.
+Post amputation, the incidence of a new ulcer and/or contralateral amputation of the lower limb in the next 2 -5 years is 50%.
+Limb amputation can lead to longterm physical, psychological and socioeconomic stress not only on the patient and their families but also on the hospital due to an extended stay and postamputation rehabilitation.
 Diabetic foot is the leading cause of hospital admissions, among other long-term complications of diabetes, and is responsible for nearly 50% of all diabetes-related hospital bed intakes.
-There is a 50% lifetime risk for a patient with diabetes to develop a foot ulcer 4.
-A recent study from Pakistan published in 2020 has shown the mean total cost of below knee, fingers, and toe amputation to be 886.63 ± 23.91 , 263.35 ± 19.58 , and 166.68 ± 8.47 US\$, respectively5.
-Another study from a private sector hospital in Pakistan has shown that the mean direct cost of major (transtibial or transfemoral) and minor amputations were PKR 46,182+30,742 (\$778+518) and PKR 50,494+30,488(\$851+514) respectively and \$479+319 and \$524+316 respectively in 2012 - 2013^3 .
+There is a 50% lifetime risk for a patient with diabetes to develop a foot ulcer.
+A recent study from Pakistan published in 2020 has shown the mean total cost of below knee, fingers, and toe amputation to be cc 🛈 😒 🗿 2023 © This is an Open Access article distributed under the terms of the Creative Commons Attribution - Non-Commercial 4.0 International BY NC SA License, which permits unrestricted use, distribution & reproduction in any medium provided that the original work is cited properly.

+$886.63\pm23.91$ , $263.35\pm19.58$ , and $166.68\pm8.47$ US\$, respectively.
+Another study from a private sector hospital in Pakistan has shown that the mean direct cost of major (transtibial or transfemoral) and minor amputations were PKR 46,182+30,742 (\$778+518) and PKR 50,494+30,488(\$851+514) respectively and \$479+319 and \$524+316 respectively in 2012 -2013.
+Pakistan is a developing country having many

 Pakistan is a developing country having many challenges related to the health economy.
 Diseases like diabetes, with only one complication (foot amputation), impact health budgets.
 The exact rate and projected cost nowadays would help to strategize better and improve the health-related economy, so the study will help to identify the factors for the delay in the management and the strategies to control the number of foot surgeries of diabetes in Pakistan.
-The long duration of an average length of stay in a hospital reflects the extra usage of hospital resources on a single patient.
+The long duration of average length of stay in a hospital reflects the extra usage of hospital resources on a single patient.
 The current data on diabetic foot amputations and the total hospital stay of such patients is minimal.